andreafalletti/hyprland-/Basic-Config.md

 `blur_ignore_opacity=bool` - make the blur layer ignore the opacity of the window.

 `blur_new_optimizations=bool` - whether to enable further optimizations to the blur.
-Default is at 1, and recommended to leave it on 1.
+Recommended to turn on, as it will massively improve performance, but some people have experienced graphical issues.

 `drop_shadow=bool` - enable drop shadows on windows